Ammospiza nelsoni nelsoni

 Documentation: Specimen: UNSM ZM7335, 8 Oct 1904 Lincoln, Lancaster Co (Wolcott 1905).

-Taxonomy: This species and LeConte’s Sparrow were moved from Ammodramus to the new genus Ammospiza based on genetic studies that indicated former Ammodramus was paraphyletic (Chesser et al 2018).
+Taxonomy: This species and LeConte’s Sparrow were moved from genus Ammodramus to genus Ammospiza based on genetic studies that indicated former Ammodramus was paraphyletic (Chesser et al 2018).

-Three subspecies are recognized (Pyle 1997): nelsoni, breeding from British Columbia to Northwest Territories south to southern Manitoba and northeast South Dakota, wintering in coastal California and coastal Texas to South Carolina, alterus, breeding from Ontario to Quebec, wintering coastal Louisiana to New York, and subvirgatus, breeding from coastal Quebec to central Maine, wintering coastal New York to Florida.
+Three subspecies are recognized (Gill et al 2022): nelsoni, breeding from British Columbia to Northwest Territories south to southern Manitoba and northeast South Dakota, wintering coastal California and coastal Texas to South Carolina, altera, breeding from Ontario to Quebec, wintering coastal Louisiana to New York, and subvirgata, breeding from coastal Quebec to central Maine, wintering coastal New York to Florida.

 Nebraska birds are presumed nelsoni (Rapp et al 1958, Johnston 1965).